for Your Blog?

 | How to Set Up Google Search Console?

-There are two main ways to set up Google Search Console (GSC) for your blog.
+There are two ways to set up Google Search Console for your blog.

 | Through the Google Search Console Website (Manually)

-This method works for any website, including Blogger, WordPress, or custom domains.
+This method works for any websites, including Blogger, WordPress, or customdomains.

-· Go to Google Search Console and sign in with your Google account.
+· First, search for Google Search Console on Google, go to Google Search Console and sign in with your Google account.

 ![]() |

-· Click "Start Now" and choose “Domain” or “URL Prefix” (For Blogger, use "URL Prefix").
+· Click "Start Now" and choose “Domain” or “URL Prefix” (For Blogger users, choose "URL Prefix").

-· Click “Continue” and Google will automatically verify your Blogger site (since it's already linked to Google).
+· Click “Continue” and Google will automatically verify your Blogger site (since it's already linked to Google with your Google account).

 | Through Blogger Settings (Easier for Blogger Users)